A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: Introduction

 Our first construction of a once-extended version of Quinn's finite total homotopy TQFT is a (symmetric monoidal) bifunctor,

 constructed in Section \ref{sec:def-once-extended}, particularly Subsection \ref{sec:once extended}.

-As in the construction of Quinn's finite total homotopy TQFT, we will factor $\tFQ{\Bc}$ by an intermediate homotopy theoretical construction, which we describe in Section \ref{sec:homotopy_underpinning}, where we develop most of the homotopy-theoretical underpinning for the once-extended Quinn TQFT.
+As in the construction of Quinn's finite total homotopy TQFT, we will factor $\tFQ{\Bc}$ by an intermediate homotopy-theoretical construction, which we describe in Section \ref{sec:homotopy_underpinning}, where we develop most of the homotopy-theoretical underpinning for the once-extended Quinn TQFT.
 In particular, we consider a bicategory-like object (however not quite a bicategory), denoted $\mathbf{2span}(HF)$.
 The objects of $\mathbf{2span}(HF)$ are homotopy finite spaces, and the 1-cells of $\mathbf{2span}(HF)$, from $X$ to $Y$, are fibrant spans, $(p,M,p')\colon X \to Y$, of homotopy finite spaces.
 The (not strictly associative) composition, $\bullet$, of 1-cells in $\mathbf{2span}(HF)$ is again given by the obvious pullback.
-Each homotopy finite space, $X$, has a `horizontal identity' of $X$, given by the path-space fibrant span, $(s_X,X^I,t_X)$.
+Each homotopy finite space, $X$, has its `horizontal identity' given by the path-space fibrant span, $(s_X,X^I,t_X)\colon X \to X$.